-The District employs a cash management program whereby available cash resources of all funds, except certain Capital Settlement, the debt service fund and the permanent fund, are combined to form pools of cash and investments that are managed by the Treasurer of the District.
+The District employs a cash management program whereby available cash resources of all funds, except the Capital Settlement fund, the debt service fund and the permanent fund, are combined to form pools of cash and investments that are managed by the Treasurer of the District.
 Such investments consist primarily of cash equivalents, such as money market mutual funds, insured cash sweep accounts, banker's acceptances, and short-term U.S. government securities.
 Interest income earned on pooled funds is distributed to the appropriate funds based on the average daily balance of the cash and investments of each fund.

 Investments of the permanent fund consist of marketable equity securities, which are carried at fair value.
-Short-term investments of the general, teachers, Capital Settlement, grants and debt service funds consist of short-term U.S. Government Treasury and Agency securities, money market mutual funds, and commercial paper, which are carried at net asset value, contract value or amortized cost, which approximates fair value, or fair value in accordance with GASB Statement 72, Fair Value Measurement and Application as amended by GASB 79, Certain External Investment Pools and Pool Participants.
+Short-term investments of the general, teachers, capital settlement, grants and debt service funds consist of short-term U.S. Government Treasury and Agency securities, money market mutual funds, external investment pools, and commercial paper, which are carried at net asset value, contract value or amortized cost, which approximates fair value, or fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application as amended by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.